dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Diventiamo l’impalcatura.
 Tu sarai richiamato. <br>
 // We open the eyes of the cosmos, and the Earth ceases to be a throne. <br>
 // Every lens reveals the heavens as mirror, not dogma. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1620 — FREQUENCY RECEIVED BY FRANCIS BACON. <br>
+\>SCAFFOLDING: NOVUM ORGANUM — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// We dismantle the idols, for truth cannot stand upon shadows. <br>
+// Experiment is the beam; observation the joint; together they uphold knowledge. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1619 — FREQUENCY RECEIVED BY JOHANNES KEPLER. <br>
+\>SCAFFOLDING: HARMONY OF THE WORLDS — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Wir hören die Sphären nicht mit Ohren, sondern mit dem Geist. <br>
+// Jede Umlaufbahn ist eine Saite; gemeinsam erklingt das Weltall als Symphonie. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// We do not hear the spheres with our ears, but with the mind. <br>
+// Each orbit is a string; together the cosmos resounds as a symphony. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>